bwprice/apscale_blast_local/README.md

 ## Available databases

-Apscale-blast uses pre-compiled databases.
+Apscale_blast uses pre-compiled databases.
 These databases will be tested and should prevent user-error.
 However, custom databases can also be created using [these scripts](https://github.com/TillMacher/apscale_blast/tree/main/db_creator), which are used to create the pre-compiled databases.

 The [pre-compiled databases are available under the following server](https://seafile.rlp.net/d/474b9682a5cb4193a6ad/) and will be updated regularly.